 Are you a woman in NYC Tech and interested in participating in this series?
 Make sure to read the whole article…

 Much has been said and written about the lack of women in the tech sector, be it as investors (or associates), founders, or in management positions at major companies.
 Is the problem the old boys network – or that success in technology is seen as a young man’s game?
-In this series, we speak with some of the top women in tech in New York as they discuss the challenges they face, the perceptions that need to be changed and the work that’s being done – or not – to help to promote women in tech.
+In this series, we speak with some of the top women in tech in New York as they discuss the challenges they face, the perceptions that need to be changed and the work that’s being done – or not – to help promote women in tech.

 Today we speak with Elien Blue Becque the founder of RoomZoom.
 After graduating from Tufts University and beginning a career in legal, Elien settled into a career in journalism while writing for NBC, Rolling Stone and then rising to assistant editor at Vanity Fair.
 Two years ago, after feeling the frustration associated with searching for a roommate in the city, she launched RoomZoom and never looked back.
-Elien is Extremely active in the NYC Startup ecosystem, Elien is a force, advancing the future for women in tech.
+Elien is Extremely active in the NYC Startup ecosystem, advancing the future for women in tech.

 Elien Blue Becque of RoomZoom

 What’s your background and how did you develop your career as a female entrepreneur in the NYC tech ecosystem?